Skip to main content

 Positioning the Splat

-The splat is not be positioned correctly.
-Let's adjust its transform:
+The splat is not centered on the origin so let's adjust its transform:

 Adding Camera Controls

-To make the scene interactive, let's import a camera controls script from the Asset Store:
+To make the scene interactive, let's assign a script to our camera entity:

 Now let's attach the script to our camera:

-1. Select the "Camera" entity in the Hierarchy
+1. Select the Camera entity in the HIERARCHY panel

-The camera controls script is now attached and ready to use!
+You've now attached the camera controls script and it's ready to use!

 Testing the Scene